Everyone has experienced muscle soreness from working out at least once in their life.

 Muscle soreness from working out can happen.
 Although you don't need them to build muscle, they are a good signal of progress and muscle adaptations.

 I'm sure you don't like the feeling of muscle soreness.
 Here, we'll look at a few strategies you can do around the workout session to relieve muscle soreness.

-An active recovery will help you relieving muscle soreness from working out.
-In fact, science refers to active recovery as one of the most effective methods to fight muscle soreness (study).
+An active recovery will help you to relieve muscle soreness from working out.
+Active recovery is one of the most effective methods to fight muscle soreness (study).

-This active recovery protocols may be jogging, running, aqua joga, swimming,...
-Up to you and your preferences.
-But the important thing here is not to follow high intensities and take it easy.
+This active recovery protocol depends on your preferences.
+But don't follow high intensities and take it easy.

 Hydration and reposition of electrolytes is key to relieve muscle soreness from working out.

-Our sweat is composed by water and electrolytes, mainly sodium and potasium.
-The loss of these as we sweat during the workout session deteriorates muscle contraction and smootheness of muscle function (study)
+Sweat is composed of water and electrolytes, mainly sodium and potasium.
+The loss of these during the workout session deteriorates muscle contraction and smootheness of muscle function (study)